 Undergraduate Student Research Training

-Our undergraduate research programs are designed to engage each student in their own project that is conducted in the context of ongoing research by faculty mentors.
+Through undergraduate research programs at the University of Pittsburgh, students can become engaged in their own project that is conducted in the context of ongoing research by faculty mentors.
 Students participate in an authentic research experience that helps them to define their career goals and inspires many to continue psychiatric research.

 Undergraduate research opportunities available: